-Many thanks for your request for information regarding the programme of study "BA (Hons) Accounting and Finance" (3 academic years, 180 ECTS, Full-Time) offered by CIM-Cyprus Business School (Nicosia) via a subcontract (franchise) agreement with the University of West London.
+Many thanks for your request for information regarding the programme of study "BA (Hons) Business Studies with Digital Marketing" (3 academic years, 180 ECTS, Full-Time) offered by CIM- Cyprus Business School (Nicosia) via a subcontract (franchise) agreement with the University of West London.
 I am pleased to confirm responses to your questions below.